coderefinery/coderefinery.org/content/blog/2024-09-09-train-the-trainer.md

 The workshop in August / September 2024 was not the first time we taught our practices, however a lot has changed throughout the years and materials needed to be updated.
 Also the format was new, splitting the four half day workshop days across four Tuesdays.

+Previous iterations materials: XX and XX.

-We had a record interest in the workshop with 82 registrations including instructors from 22 countries with most participants joining from Finland, United Kingdom, Norway, Sweden, Netherlands and Germany, with 10-40 participants attending the sessions.
+For this workshop, we had a record interest in the workshop with 82 registrations including instructors from 22 countries with most participants joining from Finland, United Kingdom, Norway, Sweden, Netherlands and Germany, with 10-40 participants attending the sessions.
 The sessions were standalone and it was free for participants to choose which session to attend.

 This blogpost serves as report from the workshop as well as a collection of the wonderful contributions from all participants throughout the workshop.

 As we wanted this workshop to be highly interactive we decided to not record the sessions.
 All lesson materials are available at https://coderefinery.github.io/train-the-trainer/.

 ## Workshop themes and topics